PhoenixStarz/Wuxiacraft-Phoenix-Branch/README.md

 ### Cultivation system

-The ideia is that as the player cultivates, he/she will progress through many levels, being each time harder to breakthrough and sometimes breaking though.
+The idea is that as the player cultivates, he/she will progress through many levels, being each time harder to breakthrough and sometimes breaking though.
 I made a system based on what is most read on wuxia novels but it still need tweaking.
 The levels are the following:

 * Energy Perception (5 levels each)
 	* Body Refinement